aacerox/node-rest-client/readme.md

 ### Basic HTTP auth

-Just pass username and password as option to client.
-Every request done with the client will pass username and password as basic authorization header.
+Just pass username and password or just username, if no password is required by remote site, as option to client.
+Every request done with the client will pass username and password or just username if no password is required as basic authorization header.

 ```javascript
 var Client = require('node-rest-client').Client;